Shingles

 - Vision loss

-How do you prevent spreading the virus?
+How do you prevent spreading the virus that causes shingles?

 An individual cannot spread shingles.
 However, they can pass on the varicella zoster virus during an active shingles episode via contact with fluid from blisters.
-This can cause chickenpox in people who have never had the chickenpox or have not been vaccinated against chickenpox.
+This can cause chickenpox in people who have never had chickenpox and have not been vaccinated against it.
 A person is not contagious before the blister appears or after the blister has crusted.
 Those with a rash should keep the rash covered and avoid touching or scratching the rash.
 If you do touch the rash, wash your hands thoroughly.

 How is shingles diagnosed?